NAHOHYUN-SKKU/PromptFlare/README.md

     --mask [write_your_mask_folder_path] \
     --output [write_your_output_folder_path]
 ```
-Or if you just want to try it on an uploaded Sample image:
+Or if you just want to try it on an uploaded Sample images:
 ```
 python protect.py
 ```